Jump to the newest site update!

 (Made Free with ReadAloud.Net & Arranged with ClipChamp)

-'Once in the deep skies at the very dawn of the galaxy, a rage unfettered, wreaked havoc on itself.
+'Once in the deep skies at the very dawn of the galaxy, a rage unfettered, wreaked havoc on the Saphet.
 God’s children squabbling at one another of petty differences and jealous struggle.
 “I believe it so, in mind’s eye that some amongst the clouds here will not ever deserve their strength over mortal men.”
 Starkly white of skin, flowing lengths of black swaying in the gentle breeze– no one would doubt her unending youth.

 “I need not have to think so vainly when truth proves presently, some here like the sound of their voice too much in idle days of speculation and scrutiny.”
 A man, tall and wiry whose hand is hidden in sleeve, eyes in judgement and tongue whetted.